-5.1 The roles and responsibilities of the Head of Academic Support
+5.1 The roles and responsibilities of the Head of Learning Support

-- To ensure the day-to-day operation of the college's Academic Support Policy. - To create and maintain a central register of students identified as SEN/D and to keep detailed records in the college's Management Information System (iSAMS) for all those listed. - To inform all relevant staff of students with SEN/D. - To assess/reassess students to determine current level of need for exam access arrangements. - To apply for exam access arrangements through the JCQ or other appropriate governing bodies.

-- To provide information, support and develop strategies to enable staff to work confidently with students with special needs, as well as to ensure the effective implementation of provision and intervention by providing high-quality staff training. - To monitor the effectiveness of the college's SEN/D provision and to lead an annual review of the policy and its implementation to facilitate future planning at a strategic level.
+- To ensure the day-to-day operation of the college's Academic Support Policy. - To create and maintain a central register of students identified as SEN/D, to produce IEPs and SSPs for all those listed, and to keep detailed records in the college's Management Information System (iSAMS) for all those listed. - To inform all relevant staff of students with SEN/D. - To assess/reassess students to determine current level of need for exam access arrangements. - To apply for exam access arrangements through the JCQ or other appropriate governing bodies. - To provide information, support and develop strategies to enable staff to work confidently with students with special needs, as well as to ensure the effective implementation of provision and intervention by providing high-quality staff training. - To monitor the effectiveness of the college's SEN/D provision and to lead an annual review of the policy and its implementation to facilitate future planning at a strategic level. - To provide learning support to individuals or small groups of students and to assist students towards achieving their academic goals.